TomSpencerLondon/fraudulent-activity/README.md

 # Fraudulent Activity Notifications

 ## Overview
-This repository contains a solution for the *Fraudulent Activity Notifications* challenge.
+This repository contains a solution for the [Fraudulent Activity Notifications - HackerRank](https://www.hackerrank.com/challenges/fraudulent-activity-notifications/problem) challenge.
 The goal is to demonstrate a structured approach to problem-solving, emphasizing the thought process, steps taken, and the rationale behind decisions.
 The focus is not solely on the final answer but on showcasing a unique approach and the learning journey.

 ---